Student Exchange Programme

 |Year of Study

-At the time of exchange, students should complete at least two years of study in undergraduate programme at CityU.
+At the time of exchange, students should complete at least one year of study in undergraduate programme at CityU.

 At the time of exchange, students should complete at least one semester of study in postgraduate programme at CityU.